 Sadly sweet itch does tend to get worse year on year so finding a coping solution for both you and your horse is crucially important.
-During the summer months, the horse’s sores can be so painful it can make him unrideable.
+During the summer months, the horse’s sores can be so painful they can make him unrideable.

 Is there a test to find out if a horse is susceptible to sweet itch?

 Many vets will carry out an allergy test (sometimes called a patch test) to see if a horse is likely to suffer an allergy to a number of different things, including Culicoides midges.
 While this test isn’t 100% definitive it certainly is a good indication as to your horse’s propensity to suffer from sweet itch.

-Some people don’t have the time or the money, or don’t want the worry and stress of having to dealing with a horse that’s prone to sweet itch so this test can be very helpful for them.
+Some people don’t have the time or the money, or don’t want the worry and stress of having to deal with a horse that’s prone to sweet itch so this test can be very helpful for them.